Vyxal/Vyxal/documentation/Advanced Features/Objects and Extensions.md

 ```

 This sets the value of the member to the value on the stack.
 If the member is a
-restriced or private member, this will fail, unless inside an extension method.
+restricted or private member, this will fail, unless inside an extension method.

 ## Example